 EVERYTHING ELSE NOT RELATED TO BATTLEBOTS

 I was in Los Angeles for two fucking weeks to see every single taping session of the show, something that seemed to consistently surprise everyone I came across because I guess when you’re surrounded by industry professionals telling them the equivalent of “yeah I’ve got nothing else better to do for two whole goddamned weeks” raises some eyebrows.
-Remember, my day-to-day life consists of me getting paid to do things that include making people laugh, playing video games extremely fast, and sometimes using my writing powers for nefarious purposes in the furry fandom.
-Don’t judge me.
+Remember, my day-to-day life consists of me getting paid to do things that include making people laugh, and playing video games extremely fast.
 Regardless, though I was in town for 14 days BattleBots was only being taped for something like 10 of them.
 This left a little bit of free time for my friends and I to do go “California things” while we had the day off.

 And California is fucking weird.
 There was a cafe across the street from one of the Airbnb places we rent and while the food was okay, there were all these crazy ass signs in the windows that said things like “ALL RACES, ALL COUNTRIES, ALL GENDERS, ALL ORIENTATIONS WELCOME — YOU ARE SAFE HERE”.
 Like dude, it’s just fucking eggs.
 Nobody is getting murdered on their way to breakfast just because they touch dicks with other men, I guarantee it.
 I’m from fucking Texas and that doesn’t even happen here.
 But I get the message and I guess if I were someone apoplectic enough to be perpetually paranoid that Donald Trump was going to round me up and throw me into Transgendered Auschwitz then I’d be relieved to know that there was a “safe space” where I can enjoy my slightly overpriced fair trade coffee and grass-fed free range no cruelty (except for the part where we literally murder the animal) bacon in peace.
 It’s California.